-A. Clearances from the side of the fireplace cabinet to any combustible material and wall should follow diagram in Figure 4.

-Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3 1/2" from the wall.
-This combustible material must be 4" from the side of the fireplace opening (see Figure 4).

-Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials.

-B. Clearances from the top of the fireplace opening to the ceiling should not be less than 42".
+- A. Clearances from side of fireplace cabinet to any combustible material and wall should follow diagram in Figure 4. - Example: The face of a mantel, bookshelf, etc. is made of combustible material and protrudes 3 1/2" from the wall.
+This combustible material must be 4" from the side of the fireplace cabinet (see Figure 4). - Note: When installing your gas logs into a manufactured firebox, follow firebox manufacturer's instructions for minimum clearances to combustible materials. - B. Clearances from top of fireplace opening to ceiling should not be less than 42".